STRATA: a layered approach to project success

 STRATA™ is a layered approach to systems engineering and general problem solving.
 Rather than executing deep dives around specific topics or subsystems, STRATA focuses first on understanding the top-level interactions—between requirements, between the system and its environment, between aspects of the architecture—before moving to greater depth in areas of interest.
 Executed properly, STRATA is an effective and efficient approach to aligning team understanding of problem and solution, unlocking the collective team intelligence and providing a framework within which detailed decisions are informed by the greater context.

-While the STRATA methodology is supported in Vitech tools, GENESYS and CORE do not require that you implement STRATA.
+While the STRATA methodology is supported in Vitech tools, GENESYS does not require that you implement STRATA.
 Likewise, STRATA is not limited to model-based systems engineering.
 It is a problem-solving approach that yields benefits independent of tooling or problem domain.

 Understand, align, and succeed through STRATA: